In tradition, the Italian aperitif happens before any meal. Here are the most popular choices at the bar.

 - Let it sit, in a cool place for an hour, then serve.

-San Pellegrino is the most popular brand since 1932.
-They only use Sicilian oranges, from which they make three kinds of juice: regular, sweet and sour.
-Their mineral water is, also, widely exported in the USA.
-Also known, worldwide, is the famous Chinotto.
+For juiceS or sodas, San Pellegrino is one of the most popular choices.
+And it has been since 1932.
+This brand only uses Sicilian oranges to make three type of beverages: regular, sweet and sour.
+Also known worldwide, is the famous Chinotto.
 This dark coloured beverage is made with a type of bitter orange (Citrus Myrtifolia) and is exported as far as the Australian continent.

 By Michael A. McCain